dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

   ![image-20241009181917438](https://pub-8dffc52979c34362aa2dbe3a43f0792a.r2.dev/image-20241009181917438.png)

 * Swim
   Swim refers to the phenomenon where virtual objects appear to sway with the user's head movement.
-This situation usually occurs when the application hasn't fully implemented reprojection.
-To solve this problem, developers can update the stabilization plane to further enhance stability.
+This situation is mainly caused by calibration issues.

 * Judder
   Judder is a display artifact characterized by uneven motion and double images of virtual contents, particularly noticeable in moving virtual objects.
-It typically occurs when the rendering frequency is low, resulting in inconsistent frame delivery.
+It mainly occurs due to low frame rate and improper reprojection, resulting in inconsistent frame delivery.

   ![image-20241009181845872](https://pub-8dffc52979c34362aa2dbe3a43f0792a.r2.dev/image-20241009181845872.png)

 * Drift
   Drift refers to the slow offset of virtual objects or environments relative to their real-world positions.
-This phenomenon is usually caused by accumulated sensor errors or inaccuracies in the tracking system.
-In AR applications, drift causes virtual objects to appear to "drift" away from their intended real-world positions.
+This phenomenon is primarily a head tracking issue, which can be caused by several factors:
+  - Lack of environmental textures: Environments with plain, featureless surfaces can make it difficult for the tracking system to maintain accurate positioning.
+  - Poor lighting conditions: Extremely bright, dark, or rapidly changing lighting can interfere with the tracking system's ability to detect and track features.
+  - High dynamic environments: Rapidly moving objects or people in the scene can confuse the tracking system, leading to drift.

+  To achieve good tracking performance and minimize drift, consider the following:

+  - Ensure the environment has sufficient visual features or textures for the tracking system to latch onto.
+  - Maintain consistent and adequate lighting conditions.
+  - Avoid extremely dynamic environments when possible.

 ## Solutions